stryker-mutator/stryker-jest-runner/README.md

 }
 ```

-Stryker-jest-runner provides a couple of configurable options using the `jest` property in your stryker config:
+Stryker-jest-runner provides a couple of configurable options using the `jest` property in your stryker config, when niether of the options are specified we will use the jest configuration in your "package.json":

 ```javascript
 {